Make your meeting efficient and successful by avoiding these bad habits.

 Don’t Ask to Try Everything on the Menu

 While everything might sound delicious, asking to taste everything your caterer offers isn’t a good idea.
 “You will get too full,” Ruben says.
-Plus, it becomes hard to remember what you do and not like—instead of making the process confusing, choose a menu selection that sounds the best to you, then try a few alternative options in each category.
+Plus, it becomes hard to remember what you do and do not like—instead of making the process confusing, choose a wedding catering menu that sounds the best to you, then try a few alternative options in each category.